How do you set the fee?

 - A private cremation is a process where only one pet is present in the cremation unit, the same process used for human cremations.
 Your pet will be clearly identified with a stainless steel ID tag.
 With the private cremation option, your pet’s cremains will be returned to you in a bamboo urn with a brass nameplate.

 Should my children be present for the euthanasia?

-You are the best person to assess if your children should be present for the euthanasia.
-Young children (under 5) don’t usually understand the concept that death is permanent, and their presence may make the experience more stressful for their parents.
-We want you to be focused on your pet, and if taking care of children will distract you from your moments with your pet, they should not be present.
+You are the best person to decide if your children should be present for the euthanasia.
+Young children (under age 5) don’t usually understand the concept that death is permanent, and their presence may make the experience more stressful for their parents.
+We want you to be focused on your pet, and if taking care of children will distract you from your moments with your pet, we suggest that they not be present.

 Can we be outside?

-We can be wherever your pet is most comfortable, so that can be on the floor, on a bed, couch, outside on a blanket (weather permitting).
+We can be wherever your pet is most comfortable – on a bed, table, couch, or even outside on a blanket (weather permitting).